 A Cloud KMS key is considered available and accessible by Logging when both of the following are true:

-- The Logging service account has encrypt and decrypt permissions on the key.
+• The service account listed in the kmsServiceAccountId field of the response of the gcloud logging settings describe command has encrypt and decrypt has permissions on the key.

 If Logging loses access to the Cloud KMS key, then Logging is unable to write temporary disaster-recovery files and, for users, queries stop functioning.
 Query performance may remain degraded even after key access is restored.